How to jump start a car

 What is jump starting and how does it work?

-Car batteries are fairly difficult to drain because opposite to most things, driving the car is what charges the battery.
+Car batteries are fairly difficult to drain because, opposite to most things, using it is what charges the battery.

 The added benefit is that if you do end up with a flat battery, all you need to do is provide enough power to get the engine going again and the car will take care of the rest.